moviepilot/tom/README.md

 To add APIs or change the behavior of Tom, you don't have to touch this class, though. `Adapter` and `Merger` is what you're looking for.

+Adapters are optional, so it's completely valid for a route to only have a merger.
+If, however, there is no merger registered for a given route, a 404 will be emitted.

 ## Tom::Adapter

 The `Adapter` class comes with the class methods: